 approach is important to a patient’s health.
 Modern medicine has failed to recognise and incorporate the complexity of life and biology into diagnosis and therapy.
 This is where Integrated Medicine makes a difference.

-So many terms so many options.
-Integrated medicine is evidence-based discipline and in our clinic, you will get a holistic assessment by an expert in the field of complementary and alternative medicines currently available.
+So many terms, so many options.
+Integrated medicine is an evidence-based discipline and in our clinic, you will get a holistic assessment by an expert in the field of complementary and alternative medicines currently available.